lokerickson/git-papers/journal.md

-# My super amazing title
+# Our super amazing title

-Authored by: Lauren
+Authored by: Lauren and John

 Introduction: This is the introduction to my amazing new paper.
 Based on results from Smith (2009), Dupre (2012).